GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Here, we will demonstrate how each of these components can be implemented, in the context of aiming to develop a GMPE logic-tree approach GMC for Albania.

 Please note that this documentation assumes an elementary knowledge of GMPEs, residual analysis and ground-motion characterisation.
 Therefore, this documentation's purpose is to facilitate the application of the smt by user who is already familiar with the underlying theory.
-References are provided throughout for useful overviews of such theory!
+References are provided throughout for useful overviews of such theory.

 Performing a Residual Analysis
 *********************************************